 First call – Pulpit Rock – and being misty didn’t take away from the spectacular view here but it was a hair raising experience walking down it’s narrow stairwell chiselled in to the hanging rock.
 (More hair raising were those taking selfies on the edges of slippery waterfalls).
 Bridal Veil Falls, Cripps lookout and Govetts Leap Falls are a few of the darkly descriptive nearby lookouts.

 The most famous of all The Three Sisters (see picture), didn’t disappoint.
 And yes the distant mountains really are blue, the Canyons and Valleys took on a magical depth and luminosity with cloud shadows scudding the landscape, the sun picking out the amber and orange edges of the rocks and the clearings of yellow ochre set against the greeny blue patches of Eucalyptus trees.

 Another really memorable (magical) moment here was seeing a mob of about 60 Kangaroos at dusk feeding in a clearing.
 After getting a bit too close to them they adopted a Meerkat stance and hopped back into the bush like giant rabbits.

 The most hazardous unpatrolled beach in the park, scoring a 7/10 for hazards.
 Sharks, Topographical rips and bluebottles.
 But beautiful!

 After a few alarming encounters and daily fears of finding a snake or a funnel web spider in my trainers, I was pleased to make it through the trip with only a few mossie bites.
 Oh and seeing a giant huntsman the size of a dinner plate…

-This Eastern Water Dragon, spotted basking near Manly Beach, was much more friendly.
+This Eastern Water Dragon, spotted basking near Manly Beach.